Benoit Gosselin

-Benoit Gosselin (born July 19, 1957) is a Canadian retired professional ice hockey left wing.
+Benoit Gosselin (born July 19, 1957) is a Canadian former professional ice hockey left wing.
 He played seven games in the National Hockey League (NHL) with the New York Rangers during the 1977–78 season.
 He spent the rest of his career, which lasted from 1977 to 1984, mostly in the minor leagues.

 Junior career

 Gosselin played four years in the Quebec Major Junior Hockey League.
 He started with the Shawinigan Cataractes in 1973–74, and moved to the Sorel Éperviers during the 1975–76 season.
 He split 1976–77, his final season in the QMJHL, between the Éperviers and the Trois-Rivières Draveurs.

 In 1977 Gosselin was rated by The Hockey News draft preview issue as one of the QMJHL's top ten prospects.

 NHL career

 Gosselin's NHL career lasted only seven games, with the New York Rangers in 1977–78; he did not record any points.

 On September 25, 1979 he signed as an unrestricted free agent with the Winnipeg Jets, but played only for their minor league affiliates.